 As a data expert, you know that data quality means better decisions.
 Unfortunately, many data and business intelligence experts we talk to tell us that the C-suite doesn’t see the value in data governance.

 It’s frustrating when you hear that your data concerns don’t matter compared to all of the other priorities in the organization.
 It doesn’t have to be that way.
-You can use this five-step data governance framework to earn management buy-in for data governance.
+You can use this five-step data governance framework to earn management buy-in

 1. Uncover The Problems Poor Data Is Currently Causing